Notarized and Legalized Document

 It’s important to note that the notary will not give you legal advice on what you’re signing up for.
 Their role is to verify who signed the document and when.

 You can obtain a notarization at financial institutions, law firms, postal offices, or through individual providers, provided Global Affairs Canada has a copy of the signature and stamp of the Notary Public on file.
-Without this requirement, your document will not be legalized.
+Without this requirement, many documents cannot be aspotilled.

 You can view a sample notarized document Ontario here and notarized document templates here.